 People that train 3 days a week typically fall into one of two categories.
 Either they’re way too busy to train more during the week, or they know that training more often would be too difficult to maintain.

 Both are valid reasons for using this training frequency.
 A fitness regimen should certainly challenge you, but if the challenge is too great, you run the risk of setting yourself up for failure.

 What can a 3-day training plan look like?
 Unlike a 5-day plan, there is equal opportunity for doing a split schedule, with a week given for each muscle group to recover, or for a more whole-body approach, where the entire body is exercised at each workout.

 The first thing to establish is whether or not 3 days is enough to contribute to meaningful body composition change.

-	One of the more interesting studies was conducted by the Department of Kinesiology at UCM, which examined the effectiveness of a 3-day workout routine with 2 different protocols - a high frequency and a low frequency.
+One of the more interesting studies was conducted by the Department of Kinesiology at UCM, which examined the effectiveness of a 3-day workout plan with 2 different protocols – a high frequency and a low frequency.

 Despite the different protocols, the researchers found that training 3 days a week was sufficient for Lean Body Mass increases.
 That’s right: whether you’re training like a madman on each of the three days or working through the exercises at your own pace, a 3-day program is effective at encouraging Lean Body Mass development.

 With both forms of training increasing lean body mass by 2% in eight weeks of training alone, it’s clear that 3 day splits are more than frequent enough to cause significant changes in body composition (especially in such a short amount of time).

 The interesting thing about 3-day splits is their duality.
 While they are designed to put less stress on your body consistently, they inherently demand more of you.
 Since you’re training 3 days out of the week instead of 5, you’ll need to give it your all on the days that you do train to make up for the other days where you’re recovering.